 I say ‘must’ because it is not a choice, but,

-because old age and death will happen to each of us,
+because old age and death will happen to every one of us,

 whether we want it or not.

-What is a goal of life that includes old age and death?
+What goal of our life includes old age and death?

-Each and every person that is born, must die.
+Each and every person that is born, will die.

-The vision of retiring to play golf for the rest of our life seems a very sad state of affairs.
+The vision of retiring to play golf for the rest of our life is a very sad state of affairs.

 Not that there is anything wrong with golf or a life of leisure,

-To make these things the purpose of our living
+To make such things the purpose of our living

 is like planning our lives around ice cream at Disneyland.

-Once again, there is certainly nothing wrong with ice cream,
+Once again, there is certainly nothing wrong with ice cream or Disneyland;